MV10/pi-cam-test/README.md

 Getting to know the Raspberry Pi camera and the [MMALSharp](https://github.com/techyian/MMALSharp) .NET library.

-It has some bugs I'm chasing down.
-Running lots of MP4 captures or just one streaming call kills MMAL and requires reboot. `ExternalProcessCaptureHandler` is a mild modification to MMALSharp's FFmpegCaptureHandler.
+Mostly working demo-quality sample code.
+It has a bug I'm chasing down where the final call to `Cleanup` throws an exception. `ExternalProcessCaptureHandler` is a mild modification to MMALSharp's FFmpegCaptureHandler.
 Some details [here](https://github.com/techyian/MMALSharp/issues/154) if you're bored.

 ```
 Usage: